 A car is connected to the road (or track) by the friction created between the tyres and the road surface and that friction (or grip) is affected by the force (or weight) between the two surfaces.

-It is possible for the weight of the car to be un-evenly distributed accross the four wheels, meaning that each wheel will have a different grip level to the road.
+It is possible for the weight of the car to be un-evenly distributed across the four wheels, meaning that each wheel will have a different grip level to the road.
 Obviously, for ideal braking, turning and traction, the grip levels (and therefore cornerweights) need to be optimised.

 The build of the car will dictate the way that the overall weight is distributed, but accurate adjustment can optimise this accross the front & rear axles.